FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 When Does Fantasy Draft Itself Take Place?

-The draft itself does not have a fixed global date.
-The timing is determined by the league administrator.
+The draft itself doesn’t have a fixed global date.
+Instead, the league administrator determines the timing.

 The admin selects a specific date and time, and the draft will automatically begin at that moment.
 To participate in selecting players, managers must enter the Draft Room via the official FPL website or app at the scheduled time.